AjedidahMwanzia/inews/README.md

 ~~~
 ## Technologies Used
 * Python
-* HTML
-* JavaScript
 * CSS
 * Bootstrap
-* JQuery
 * Flask

 ## Pending Issues
 * The footer is not yet polished to the required state.
 * Adjusting the the navbar to work effectively besides the sidebars.

-* Therefore, you can make a [pull request](https://github.com/omololevy/TreNews/pulls) to this repo improve it or adjust functionalities.
+* Therefore, you can make a [pull request](https://github.com/AjedidahMwanzia/inews/pulls) to this repo improve it or adjust functionalities.

-## Support and contact details
-Contact me omololevy@gmail.com
 ### License
-The project is under [MIT LICENSE](https://github.com/omololevy/TreNews/blob/master/LICENSE)
+The project is under [MIT LICENSE](LICENSE)
 Copyright &copy; 2021.All rights reserved